 - cheese (a lot!)

-So if you’re not used to such flavours, you should pour the sauce slowly because yep… it can be very spicy!
+So if you’re not used to such flavors, you should pour the sauce slowly because yep… it can be very spicy!

 Now what you really need to know: